FatemehHABozorgi/file_prom_exporter/README.md

 - **File Count Monitoring**: Tracks the number of `.json` files in specified directories.
 - **Last Modification Date**: Monitors and exports the last modification date of `.json` files in YYYYMMDD format.
-- **SFTP Directory Monitoring**: Lists and tracks the files present in an SFTP directory.
+- **SFTP Directory Monitoring**: Lists and tracks the file's presence in an SFTP directory.
 - **Log File Tail Monitoring**: Exports the last N lines from specified log files.

 ## Prerequisites